maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The system allows the dimensions of the array to be specified to limit the slots that a function will operate on.
 In the following documentation, we will refer to this as a *subarray*.
 For instance, if a program starts with `DIM A(10,10)`, then `MAT A=ZER` will assign 0 to all of the slots in A, 10 by 10, whereas `MAT A=ZER(5,5)` will change the values only in the subarray of 1..5 in the rows and columns, leaving the other values, in 6..10, unchanged.
 This works as long as the largest slot number, M times N, is less than the total number of slots original dimensioned.
 For instance, it is acceptable to call `MAT A=DET(15,1)`, despite A being DIMmed (10,10).
 This is very much at odds with normal BASIC behavior, where a reference to `A(15,1)` would cause a runtime error, `?BAD SUBSCRIPT`.

 When subarrays are used, the size of the original array is changed.
-So in this example, A will now be a (5,5) array.
+So after a `MAT A=ZER(5,5)`, A will now be a (5,5) array.
 This is required to properly support any subsequent matrix operations.
-For instance, after `MAT A=ZER(5,5)`, a `MAT PRINT A` needs to know it has to print a 5 by 5 array, not the original 10 by 10.
-These bounds are also used in non-matrix operations, so after redimensioning a reference to `A(7,2)` will now fail with `?BAD SUBSCRIPT`.
+For instance, a following `MAT PRINT A` needs to know it has to print a 5 by 5 array, not the original 10 by 10.
+These bounds are also used in non-matrix operations, so after this *redimensioning*, a reference to `A(7,2)` will now fail with `?BAD SUBSCRIPT`.

 IBM's BASIC for the 5100 allowed the subarray limits to be placed on either side of the equals sign, such that `MAT A(5,5)=ZER` would have the same result as `MAT A=ZER(5,5)`.
 This allows a subarray to be used even on operations where it would normally not be allowed.
 For instance, when adding two matrixes, the two inputs have to be the same size and subarrays cannot be defined on them.
 The IBM syntax allows the result to be resized after calculation, so one might `MAT A(3,3)=B+C` to make a 3 by 3 matrix from two 5 by 5 matrixes.
 As only one subarray specification can be used in any given statement, if multiple ones are found, RetroBASIC uses the rightmost one, such that `MAT A(5,5)=B(10,10)` will use (10,10) as the limits.